Spring 2026 - Hybrid (online and in-person)

 Quizzes

-Some classes may begin with a short quiz (5 to 10 minutes).
-Mostly, these will be multiple-choice questions.
-Questions will be mainly from the book chapter readings and classroom lectures.
+Some classes may begin with a short surprise quiz (5 to 10 minutes).
+Questions will be mainly from the book chapter readings, classroom lectures, and assignments.
 Please bring your laptops to the classroom so you can take the quiz on your computer.
-If for some reason, we switch to an online setting, the quizzes will be proctored.
+If for some reason we switch to an online setting, the quizzes will be proctored.

 Feedback and Grading Timeline

-You will receive project and quiz grades within a week after the due date; others may take longer.
-Assignments may take longer to grade during certain weeks when I travel to conferences.
-However, you are welcome to email me and request a quicker grading for a particular submission.
+You can expect to receive assignment and quiz feedback within a week after the due date.
+Sometimes it may take me longer during certain weeks when I travel to conferences.
+However, you are welcome to email me and request quicker feedback for a particular submission.

 Exams